-Upon completion of this offering, we will have shares of capital stock authorized under our amended and restated certificate of incorporation, consisting of shares of common stock with a par value of \$0.0001 per share and \$10,0001 per share and \$10,000
+Upon completion of this offering, we will have 250,000,000 shares of capital stock authorized under our amended and restated certificate of incorporation, consisting of 240,000,000 shares of common stock with a par value of \$0.0001 per share and 10,000,000 shares of preferred stock with a par value of \$0.0001 per share.

-We are selling shares of common stock in this offering (shares if the underwriters exercise in full their option to purchase additional shares).
 All shares of our common stock outstanding upon consummation of this offering will be fully paid and non-assessable.
-Upon completion of this offering, we expect to have shares of common stock outstanding (shares if the underwriters exercise in full their option to purchase additional shares).
+Upon completion of this offering, we expect to have 11,309,412 shares of common stock outstanding (11,934,411 shares if the underwriters exercise in full their option to purchase additional shares), assuming no exercise of any Warrants sold in this offering.